ConfederacyOfGaia/Gaia/circle-of-twilight.md

 ***Sharp Claws.*** You gain a set of claws.
 These claws count as simple melee weapon with which you are proficient.
 They deal 1d8 slashing damage, and have the finesse and light properties.
 In addition, you gain a climbing speed equal to your walking speed.

 ***Venomous Tail (10th level required).*** You grow a long tail tipped with a venomous stinger.
 This tail counts as simple melee weapon with which you are proficient.
 It deals 1d4 piercing damage and 1d4 poison damage, and has the finesse and reach properties.
-In addition, when a creature moves within your reach, it provokes an opportunity.
+In addition, when a creature moves within your reach, it provokes an opportunity attack.

-***Wyvern Wings (14th level required).*** You grow a pair of wings, and gain a fly speed equal to your current speed while you are not wearing armor.
+***Wyvern Wings (14th level required).*** You grow a pair of wings, and gain a fly speed equal to your walking speed while you are not wearing armor.